gfx/android-power-assert-plugin/README.md

 The minor version of this plugin should match with the minor version of Android Gradle Plugin.

- hat is, android-power-assert-plugin v0.10.x is compatible with Android Gradle Plugin v0.10.x, and android-power-assert-plugin v0.11.x is compatible with Android Gradle Plugin v.11.x.
+That is, android-power-assert-plugin v0.10.x is compatible with Android Gradle Plugin v0.10.x, as well as android-power-assert-plugin v1.1.x is compatible with Android Gradle Plugin v1.1.x.

 # Author And License